amvitkus/Upgraded-Robofriends/README.md

 # robofriends
-A simple React project that covers some basics of React To run the project:
+A simple React project tutorial from Udemy that covers some basics of React

+To run the project:

 1. Clone this repo